National Security Agency: War on Terror

-In the aftermath of the September 11 attacks, the NSA created new IT systems to deal with the flood of information from new technologies like the Internet and cellphones.
+In the aftermath of the September 11 attacks, the NSA created new IT systems to deal with the flood of information from new technologies like the Internet and cell phones.
 ThinThread contained advanced data mining capabilities.
 It also had a "privacy mechanism"; surveillance was stored encrypted; decryption required a warrant.
 The research done under this program may have contributed to the technology used in later systems.
-ThinThread was cancelled when Michael Hayden chose Trailblazer, which did not include ThinThread's privacy system.
+ThinThread was canceled when Michael Hayden chose Trailblazer, which did not include ThinThread's privacy system.

 Trailblazer Project ramped up in 2002 and was worked on by Science Applications International Corporation (SAIC), Boeing, Computer Sciences Corporation, IBM, and Litton Industries.
 Some NSA whistleblowers complained internally about major problems surrounding Trailblazer.
 This led to investigations by Congress and the NSA and DoD Inspectors General.
-The project was cancelled in early 2004.
+The project was canceled in early 2004.
 Turbulence started in 2005.
 It was developed in small, inexpensive "test" pieces, rather than one grand plan like Trailblazer.
 It also included offensive cyber-warfare capabilities, like injecting malware into remote computers.
 Congress criticized Turbulence in 2007 for having similar bureaucratic problems as Trailblazer.
 It was to be a realization of information processing at higher speeds in cyberspace.

-Global surveillance disclosures
+Global surveillance program disclosures

 The massive extent of the NSA's spying, both foreign and domestic, was revealed to the public in a series of detailed disclosures of internal NSA documents beginning in June 2013.
 Most of the disclosures were leaked by former NSA contractor Edward Snowden.
 On 4 September 2020, the NSA's surveillance program was ruled unlawful by the US Court of Appeals.
 The court also added that the US intelligence leaders, who publicly defended it, were not telling the truth.

 Mission

 NSA's eavesdropping mission includes radio broadcasting, both from various organizations and individuals, the Internet, telephone calls, and other intercepted forms of communication.
-Its secure communications mission includes military, diplomatic, and all other sensitive, confidential or secret government communications.
+Its secure communications mission includes military, diplomatic, and all other sensitive, confidential, or secret government communications.